 Mrs Chapman teaches Barn Owls Class on Tuesdays and on one other day; Mrs Gudde teaches on the other days.

-Our topic for this half term is Latin America and Mayans – please see details below.
+Our topic for this term is The Great Outdoors – please see details below.
 We are sure that it will provide lots of memorable experiences for our pupils.

 Curriculum Information for Parents:

 |Our memorable experiences this term will include: